 - Must not be delinquent on any debts or have any recent bankruptcies

-Additionally, you must show that your business is at least 51% owned and controlled by veterans in addition to meeting standard 7(a) loan requirements.
+You must show that your business is at least 51% owned and controlled by veterans in addition to meeting standard 7(a) loan requirements.
 The SBA definition of veterans includes:

 - Active-duty military in the Transition Assistance Program

 - Reservist or National Guard member

 - Spouse of any of the above, including those who were widowed because of death during service or from service-related disabilities

 How To Apply For A Veterans Advantage Loan